changeworld/azure-docs.pl-pl/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

         return  labPt

-Poniżej przedstawiono kod w celu kodowania i indeksu funkcji podzielonych na kategorie tekstu analizę regresji liniowej.
+Oto kod do kodowania i indeksowania funkcji tekstu kategorii do analizy regresji liniowej.

     # FUNCTIONS FOR REGRESSION WITH TIP AMOUNT AS TARGET VARIABLE